Elder Abuse: It’s More than Just Physical Abuse or Caregiver Neglect

 - Scams or fraudulent or deceptive acts (this includes telemarketing scams)

 Perpetrators of this type of abuse can often be family members or close friends.
 Even neighbors could potentially take advantage of an elderly person.
-Additionally, corrupt professional or business persons may also take advantage by using their positions of trust.
+Additionally, corrupt professionals or business persons may also take advantage by using their positions of trust.

 More commonly, when we think neglect, we think of a caregiver’s neglect, whether that’s a parent neglecting a child, or a nursing home aid neglecting a resident.
 However, neglect for the elderly can also include self-neglect.
 This may be due to the inability to fully care for one’s self due to physical limitations or could also be due to depression or other mental illnesses.
 Caregiver neglect can include failing to meet the physical emotional, and social needs of the older individual.
 This may be failing to give medicine on time, not helping with personal hygiene, not providing proper food and water, or general inattentiveness.
 A very extreme form of neglect can show in the form of bedsores.
-If an elderly person remains in bed all the time and it not moved around, the person can be very susceptible to bedsores (or pressure sores).
+If an elderly person remains in bed all the time and it is not moved around, the person can be very susceptible to bedsores (or pressure sores).
 This is an injury to the skin and underlying tissue that results in an ulcer.
 Bedsores can develop quickly and are often difficult to treat.
 Extreme forms of bedsores, or stage 4 bedsores, can eat away at the bone.
 They will likely appear black and rotten, with crusty tissues that have died.
 Tragically, neglect can also come in the form of self-neglect, which can lead to illness or injury.
 Self-neglect can include behaviors such as:

 - Hoarding of objects and stuff to the extent that the safety of the individual is threatened or compromised.